 Performance is based on the combination of realised and unrealised value.
-Based on the first four funds which have been fully invested for over a year, (MGF1, MGF2, MGF3 and MDF), the average EIS fund value is 2.3x multiple of cost.
 These valuations are produced in accordance with the International Private Equity and Venture Capital Valuation Guidelines (IPEVCVG).

-It is worth noting that any EIS or SEIS investment should be treated as a long-term investment.
+All EIS and SEIS investments should be treated as a long-term investment.
 Especially where the underlying assets are early-stage technology companies, as these can take a long time to deliver value.

-Mercia EIS Funds investors have access to a wealth of information in Mercia's Investor Centre, you can find out more using this link.
+Mercia EIS Fund investors have access to a wealth of information in Mercia's Investor Centre, you can find out more using this link.

 Past performance is not necessarily a guide to future performance.
 The value of an investment may go down as well as up, in which case an investor may not get back the amount invested.
 Investments in small unquoted companies carry an above-average level of risk.
 These investments are highly illiquid and as such, there may not be a readily available market to sell such an investment.